 MCP Toolbox for Custom Deployments

 DevOps teams with infrastructure expertise can deploy the Toolbox on internal servers or cloud VMs, maintaining full control over network routing and security rules.
-This approach suits organizations with strict data residency requirements that prevent using managed cloud services.
+This approach suits organizations with strict infrastructure-control requirements that prevent using managed cloud services.

 Configuration Requirements